yllvar/Thin-Floor-Strategy/README.md

 Unlock the power of **Magic Eden NFT trading** and dominate the marketplace with ease.
 With Thin Floor Strategy, you'll always stay ahead of the curve in the rapidly evolving NFT market.

-Ready to take the leap?For more advance development, contact t.me/@OxEight33n  💎✨
+This script is obviously incomplete, I will open source it by accident later, For more advance development, contact t.me/@OxEight33n  💎✨